 Save to Build an Investment Portfolio for Retirement

 You may need to save to build an investment portfolio for retirement.
-Not everyone has the capital to create an investment portfolio for retirement.
-Many investors must identify and describe savings goals before implementing the financial planning process.
+Not everyone has the capital to create one.
+Many must identify and describe savings goals before implementing the financial planning process.

 Almost everyone should have a retirement and emergency savings plan.
 In order to feel financially secure, know your family or loved ones will be taken care of, or reach the place where you can enjoy life, dig more deeply into your vision.